 This is usually called an “ST-4” guiding connector, since the protocol was first used on the ST-4 autoguider.
 This is not a data connector – it is not designed to be connected directly to a computer.
 Rather, it receives simple analog signals, represented by voltages on the control lines, to activate the mount’s motors at slow speed.
 The wire connected to this terminal must come from a special circuit that produces the appropriate signals.

-our computer, you will need an adaptor, usually one that converts USB signals to ST-4 guider signals.
+To send correction signals directly from your computer, you will need an adaptor, usually one that converts USB signals to ST-4 guider signals.
 The GPUSB adaptor from Shoestring Astronomy is one example.

 Mounts with No Autoguider Connector

 If your mount has no autoguider connector but still has the ability to be connected directly to a computer, you can usually instruct the guiding software to send appropriate commands over the USB or serial link to guide the mount.
 On high-end mounts (e.g. Paramount, Astro-Physics) this is the preferred method since it sends commands directly to the mount’s control system, is more precise than the analog ST-4 signals, and reduces your cluster of control cables by one.